Saft el-Hinna: Excavations

 In December 1884, Swiss Egyptologist Édouard Naville was performing a survey in the Wadi Tumilat on behalf of the Egypt Exploration Fund.
 He went to Saft el-Hinna, a village of hinna farmers, and there he found traces of the ancient city under the modern settlement.
 He believed he had found the ancient city of Phacusa in the Biblical Land of Goshen, although it is nowadays assumed that Phacusa lies under the modern town of Faqus.
 Even though the archaeological site was threatened by urban development and the expansion of crops, Naville managed to discover several monuments of pharaoh Nectanebo I of the 30th Dynasty, the perimeter walls of a temple, and other attestations dating to the Ptolemaic and Roman periods.
 Unfortunately, he never published a comprehensive excavation report.

 Among the findings dated to Nectanebo I, Naville found a naos dedicated to Sopdu.
 It was later discovered that the naos was one of four that were meant to be in the temple whose walls were found by Naville under Saft el-Hinna.
 The other three naoi were discovered as well, though in other places in the Delta and not in situ.
-One was dedicated to Shu; parts of it were found at Abukir and it is commonly called the "Naos of the Decades".
+One was dedicated to Shu; parts of it were found at Abukir and it is called the Naos of the Decades.
 Another was dedicated to Tefnut, and a poorly preserved one was discovered at Arish.
 All but the last one (due to its poor conservation) are thought to be attributable to Nectanebo I.

 In 1906, Flinders Petrie went to Saft el-Hinna to conduct an excavation aimed at discovering evidence of a Hebrew presence in ancient Egypt.
 He soon found that the condition of the site was even worse than at the time of Naville.
 He decided to dig in two undisturbed neighboring areas, Kafr Sheikh Zikr and Suwa, which turned out to be two ancient necropolises of Per-Sopdu.
 However, like Naville before him, Petrie never published a comprehensive report of these excavations.

 Saft el-Hinna was later involved in two surface surveys, the Wadi Tumilat Project begun in 1977, and the Liverpool University Delta Survey (1983–85).
 The latter was led by Steven Snape, who commented that of the ruins described by Naville a century earlier, almost nothing was left.

 By combining archaeological and philological evidence, it is now known that the sacred area of Per-Sopdu was divided into two parts, called Hut-nebes and Iat-nebes, which were connected by a dromos.